 Travelling to India to attend a friend or family's Punjabi Wedding and don't know what to give as a gift?
 As a foreigner it can be difficult to know what is appropriate when it comes to gift etiquette.
 Especially with so many different religions across the regions of India, each will vary with traditions and expectations of gift giving.
 Even in Punjab traditions will vary depending on the family, region, faith and whether they are traditional or non traditional.
 However you can expect a Punjabi Wedding will have hundreds, usually thousands of guests that come and go during the reception.
 It is considered an auspicious occasion where the community can come and bless the newly wedded couple for their life together as husband and wife.

-Keep in mind there are typically many pre-wedding traditions that close family and friends are invited to where shagun is also performed.
+Also keep in mind there are typically many pre-wedding traditions that close family and friends are invited to where shugun is also performed.
 So if you are lucky to be invited to these ceremonies in addition to the wedding reception, then the same rules generally apply.
 Therefore overall many couples can receive up to 2000 rupees from each family or guest.
 And there are generally thousands of guests so they will be sure to receive a generous amount by the end of their wedding.

 Have you attended a Punjabi Wedding.
 What was the gift etiquette you observed at the wedding?